las-nish/NASM-Assembly-Collection/Compiler/README.md

-This is a simple, toy compile written in NASM x86_64 Assembly Language in Linux 64bit System
+This is a simple compiler written in NASM x86_64 Assembly Language in Linux 64bit System

 - Download zip file
 - Extract